-Our consolidated financial statements are prepared in accordance with generally accepted accounting principles in the U.S. (GAAP).
+Our consolidated financial statements are prepared in accordance with GAAP.
 The preparation of our consolidated financial statements and related disclosures requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue, costs and expenses, and related disclosures in the consolidated financial statements.
 We believe that our critical accounting policies that involve the most judgment and complexity are those relating to: